MouadEttali/From-scratch-machine-learning---From-mathematical-formulas-to-functioning-algorithms/README.md

 In this repository I will implement popular machine learning algorithms from their basic mathematical fundamentals to their code counterparts such as the implementations in scikit-Learn.

-The purpose of this repository is:
+The purpose of this repository is:ccc

 1. To get a deeper feel and insight to the inner workings of these algorithms.
 2. To gain a higher level of understanding, use cases , strengths and weaknesses of these many algorithms and their different implementations.